Sector Emissions

 Explainer

 When countries report their emissions, they're divided into sectors.
-Here are some key terms:
+Here are some key terms you might not be familiar with:

 • Fugitive emissions are released during gas, oil and coal production.